The Spring Spectacle of Shakespeare

 Green Center for the Performing Arts, Moore Theatre

 The Spring Spectacle of Shakespeare is the culminating production of the DePauw Communication & Theatre course, Shakespeare in the Schools.
-It features back-to-back performances of Shakespeare plays directed by DePauw students in collaboration with and featuring Putnam County middle and high schoolers.
+It features back-to-back performances of Shakespeare plays directed by DePauw students in collaboration with and featuring Putnam County middle and high school students.

-Shakespeare in the Schools/The Spring Spectacle of Shakespeare is offered in collaboration with a nationally recognized and awarded outreach program, the Fall Festival of Shakespeare, founded by Shakespeare & Company in Lenox, MA.
-Similar to that 27-year old program, DePauw student teams train in proven methods for teaching and directing Shakespeare prior to a residence of 3-days/week for 10 weeks in Putnam County schools.
-The program has served as many as 180 students throughout Putnam County in a given year.
+Shakespeare in the Schools/the Spring Spectacle of Shakespeare is offered in collaboration with a nationally recognized and awarded outreach program, the Fall Festival of Shakespeare, founded by Shakespeare & Company in Lenox, MA.
+Similar to that 30-year old program, DePauw student teams train in proven methods for teaching and directing Shakespeare prior to the residence of 3-days/week for 10 weeks in our Putnam County schools.
+The program has served as many as 175 Putnam County students in a given year.

 • COLLABORATION: The program fosters and celebrates group creativity and support.

 • COMMUNITY: Students from schools throughout the county are invited and inspired to gather for the goal of making new friends and sharing their creative work.

 • LANGUAGE ENHANCEMENT: The program involves the tackling of difficult language.
 This inspires participating youth to embrace the power and beauty of language and to recognize how this exploration also reveals what it means to be human.

 • STUDENT ACHIEVEMENT: Youth in the program work toward challenging, yet achievable goals as actors, stage managers, and technical assistants.